fooooter/drain/README.md

 To build Drain, run `cargo build` in the root of a source.

+### CGI feature flag

+In order to compile-in support for the CGI interface (for executing PHP scripts, for example), add `"cgi"` to the `default` field in Cargo.toml.

 ## Configuration

 Drain can be configured using config.json file.
 In order to use a config.json file, you have to specify it in `DRAIN_CONFIG` environment variable.
 Currently available fields are:

 - `max_content_length` - maximum length of request's body.
 If exceeded, the server returns 413 status.
 Default is 1 GiB (1073741824 bytes).